Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets the mode of the file
+This script sets the mode of the file same as another (mirror)